Cooking with Nana Ling

 • Separate egg whites from yolks.

-• Whisk whites using a hand beater on low-medium speed until stiff.
+• Whisk whites using an electric hand held beater on medium-high speed until stiff.

-• Add egg yolks and continue beating for another five minutes.
+• Add egg yolks and continue beating for another three minutes.

-• Add sugar gradually to egg mixture while continuing to beat on low-medium speed.
+• Add sugar gradually to egg mixture while continuing to beat on medium-high speed.

-• Sift flour, cream of tartar and cornflour three times.
+• Sift flour, cream of tartar and cornflour.

-• Fold dry ingredients through egg and sugar mixture using a spatula.
+• Fold dry ingredients through egg and sugar mixture on mixer's lowest speed.

 • Combine melted butter, boiling water and bicarb soda.
-Once combined, add to mixture and combine well using a spatula.
+Once combined, add to mixture and mix on lowest speed until combined.

-• Once cake is cooked, allow to cool for two minutes before turning out onto a cooling tray covered with two clean tea towels.
+• Once cakes are cooked, allow to cool for five minutes before turning out onto a cooling tray.

 Condensed Milk Filling